zushicat/single-image-ESRGAN/README.md

   - Pretrain: 400000 steps
   - Finetune: 1000000 steps

-Both examples: These are 1/4 image crops (300x300 pixel) of both input (resolution as stated) and output (input 4x upscale and resolution resized to 600x600 pixel)
+Both examples: These are 1/4 image crops of both input (resolution as stated) and output (input 4x upscale and resolution resized to 600x600 pixel)

 1 - Aerial images from 2019 taken with high resolution cameras.